-Marketing requires a clear message, carefully chosen tactics, and a strategic plan.
+Marketing requires a consistent visual brand, deep knowledge of your audience, a clear message, carefully chosen tactics, and a strategic plan.
 That’s a big lift for a small business.
 It seems expensive, and maybe even optional.
 I prefer to think of it in another way.

 I think of it as an investment that will increase in value over time.

 My parents were in banking.
 A lesson they gave us kids was the importance of saving.
 I got my first job at 14 and I was obligated to save a third of my paycheque.
 It seemed draconian at the time.
 I wanted my whole paycheque for concert tickets, and black lipstick.